StevenP94/QuickShock-GUMSHOE-FoundryVTT/README.md

 ## Known Issues
 * Having multiple roll/spend dialog boxes will make it so the number buttons stop working.
 Make sure you only have one open at a time.
+* Duplicating a character will add all of the general abilities for your chosen system again.

 ## Installation